 To cater to those who have lifestyles that demand the equivalent of perfect vision even without any visual aid, myopia surgery would be the ultimate solution for you.
 What we all generalized as LASIK, this surgery to the cornea would be able to grant you perfect vision.
 However much careful deliberation about myopia surgery side effects would be deemed compulsory.
 Patients need to be aware that LASIK can result in flap related complications and debris stuck under the flaps.
 Furthermore, the eyes are prone to long term, permanent dry eyes as thousands of cornea nerve endings are cut when the cornea flap is created.
 The cornea is no longer preserved for future use or correction.

-Even with the newest technology that Trans epi-LASIK is offering as a safer and more advanced laser treatment for myopia side effects, there are repercussions if there is inadequate eye care after the surgery.
+Even with the modern technology that Trans epi-LASIK is offering as a safe and modern laser treatment for myopia side effects, there are repercussions if there is inadequate eye care after the surgery.
 The eyes are still at risk of infection, inflammation and scarring.
 Also, slower visual recovery translates to more precaution need to be taken to avoid strong and direct sunlight for up to a month.

 In conclusion, there are both pros and cons to each myopia treatment and it is necessary to make informed decisions both in the short and long term.
 Regardless of the decision you make, good eye care habits are still at the crux of sustaining your eyes to last you a lifetime.